-If you are an intimate partner of a sexual assault survivor, you likely have concerns about how the assault will impact many aspects of your relationship, including physical and sexual intimacy.
-In addition to potential exposure to sexually transmitted infections, you may be concerned about how your partner will respond to physical touch, as well as his/her comfort level with sexual contact.
+If you are an intimate partner of a sexual assault survivor, you likely have concerns about how the assault will impact aspects of your relationship, including but not limited to physical and sexual intimacy.
+You may be concerned about potential exposure to sexually transmitted infections, how your partner will respond to physical touch, as well as their comfort level with sexual contact.
 Each survivor responds uniquely to sexual assault - there is no right or wrong way to respond.
-Your partner needs to know that you are not afraid to touch him/her.
-Avoiding all physical contact may make your partner feel as though you're afraid of him/her, or that you no longer find him/her desirable because of the assault.
+Your partner needs to know that you are not afraid to touch them.
+Avoiding all physical contact may make your partner feel as though you're afraid of them, or that you no longer find them desirable because of the assault.
 At the same time, you don't want to be aggressive in initiating physical or sexual contact.
 As with all other aspects of an intimate relationship, it's important to communicate with each other.
 It's helpful to say, "I love you and want to be with you.
 That has not changed, but I want you to be comfortable.
 Tell me what you'd like me to do and not to do, and I will respect that."
 Keep talking to each other throughout your partner's recovery process.